 |South Staffordshire Regiment||39187||4th Battalion|

-George was born in about 1893.
+George was born in 1893.
 By 1911 he had left the area and was working in Durham as a domestic groom.
-After the war he returned to Crich where he worked at Wingfield Manor Colliery.
+George and his brother Thomas were born at Longway Bank.
+He served as a stretcher bearer with the South Staffs Regiment, once stretchering his cousin William Lee.
+He was taken as a PoW at Messines in 1918 and interned at Dülmen and Senne.
+Returning to Crich after demob, he never married and lived with his parents in the family home on Roes Lane.
+He worked as a collier at Wingfield Manor Colliery, Oakerthorpe.
 A newspaper report in the Derby Daily Telegraph dated 16th October 1922 reported on a fatal accident at the colliery.
-John Beresford and George Eric Lee were “ripping” when a fall of bind1 occurred injuring both men, but John Beresford died of his injuries.
-George’s brother Thomas is also on the Roll of Honour.
+John Beresford and George Eric Lee were “ripping” when a fall of bind1 occurred injuring both men, but John Beresford died of his injuries

 Crich, Lea & Holloway

 Welcome news was received by Mr and Mrs William Lee, of the Cross, Crich, on Wednesday, with regard to their son, Private George Lee, who had been officially reported missing on 10th April.
 A postcard written from an internment camp in Germany by privately informed his parents that he is a prisoner of war and unwounded.
 The card was posted on 27th of April.
 From several unofficial sources news had come to hand that he was wounded and missing from ninth of April.
 He was last seen on that date carrying in wounded, one of whom was his cousin, Private William Lee.
 Private Lee was a stretcher-bearer serving with the South Staffords.